Bahrain Petroleum Company: Oil found in 1932

 In June 1932 the Jebel Dukhan No. 1 well (Dukhan Hill No. 1) at the southern base of the hill struck oil at a depth of 2,008 feet and flowing at a rate of 2,400 bbl/day, in January 1933 No. 2 well, 2.5 miles north of No. 1 and drilled with the same cable tool rig, struck 33° API gravity oil at the same depth flowing at a rate of 1,500 bbl/d.
 A rotary drill was substituted at No. 3 well at a depth of 1,635ft in order to explore lower lying strata.

 Once oil was found, the conditions were very favorable.
 (Note: Drilling was however particularly difficult.)
 All the technical equipment needed to lay a pipe and construct a loading dock from local building materials could be fitted on a single ship.
-The tanker El Segundo (Note: medium-sized, 3,664 gross ton tanker built in 1912) with a crew of 45 sailed from San Pedro on December 28, 1933 and arrived via Mumbai on February 22, 1934.
+The tanker El Segundo (Note: medium-sized, 3,664 gross ton tanker built in 1912) with a crew of 46 sailed from San Pedro on December 30, 1933 and arrived via Mumbai on February 22, 1934.
 She anchored 16,000 feet offshore beyond the stretch of shallow water that was to be bridged by a 12-inch pipeline resting on the ocean floor.
 (Note: From the main island to Sitra, the pipe line was installed above water.
 For the 12-inch loading line, no corrosion protection was provided.)

 Five 8-ton anchors at the loading berth held in place 5 marking buoys at a depth of 50 feet of water.
 On the island of Sitra, 3 tanks totalling 250,000 barrels and one 7,500 barrel tank for ballast water (Note: The 12-inch loading line was used for both oil and ballast water) were erected from sheet steel brought by the El Segundo.
+(Note: According to this map, there were two 84,000bbl tanks, one 80,000bbl tank and one 8,000bbl ballast water tank.)
 From the terminal on Sitra to the wells, 10 miles of 6 and 8-inch gathering lines were laid.
 The loading capacity of the terminal was built to an initial 10,000 barrels per day.
 A road was built to the terminal, including 1,200 feet of a trestle (Note: built with Teakwood from India and Pine timber from California) and a draw bridge.